EXJUSTICE/KMNIST-GAN/README.md

 The objective of this tutorial is to demonstrate the capabilities of GAN’s in creating representations that cannot be differentiated from true originals.
 In a sense,  bringing the extinct Kuzushiji script back to life, by learning from the work of thousands of poets and writers.

 Based on the implementation by Erik Lindnoren

+To run this notebook, a local copy of the Kuzushiji MNIST is required.